-Nowadays you don’t need expensive plugins to make electronic music, as the gap between paid-for VSTs and those available for free has narrowed considerably.
-From Synths to Compressors, Reverbs to full Orchestras, it’s just incredible what you can get for zero money outlay.
+Nowadays you don’t need expensive plugins to make electronic music, as the gap between premium VSTs and those available for free has narrowed considerably.

-In this post I’m looking at ten of the best free music production VST plugins available in 2021.
+In this post I’ll be looking at the best free VST plugins available in 2022.
 These are all plugins that I use regularly in my productions, and I'm willing to bet you’ll use them in yours, because they are all super high quality:

 1) Super Massive by Valhalla